Like a Lamb Came the Messiah…

 C.H.
 Mackintosh said the following regarding Christ:

-“Greater love hath no man than this, than a man lay down his life for his friends” (John 15:13).
+“Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).